obsrvbl-oss/flowlogs-reader/README.md

 * `start_time` is a Python `datetime.datetime` object.
 Only records with a `timestamp` attribute at or after this time will be considered.
 The default is one hour ago.
 * `end_time` is a Python `datetime.datetime` object.
 Only records with a `timestamp` attribute before this time will be considered.
 The default is the current time.
 * `only_complete` is a boolean.
 If set, only log streams that have been written to after `end_time` will be considered.
 The default is `False`.
+* `log_stream_prefix` is a string.
+If set, only log streams whose names start with the given prefix will be considered.
 * `boto_client_kwargs` is a dictionary of parameters to pass to `boto3.client`.

 Set `only_complete` if you want to make sure that all the records from your time window have been fully processed.